iychoi/iRODS-FUSE-Mod-v3.3.1/README.md

 - "--preload" : use preload
 - "--preload-cache-dir" : specify preload cache directory, if not specified, "/tmp/fusePreloadCache/" will be used
 - "--preload-cache-max" : specify preload cache max limit (in bytes)
+- "--preload-file-min" : specify minimum file size that will be preloaded (in bytes)

 If you just want to use the preloading without configuring other parameters, you will need to give "--preload" option.
 If you use any other options that relate to the preloading, you don't need to give "--preload".
 Those options will also set "--preload" option by default.